-The Aronszajn--Donoghue theory gives a good picture of the spectrum of the perturbed operator for rank one perturbations.
-One of its results says that the singular part of rank one perturbations must move when we change the perturbation parameter $\alpha$.
+Aronszajn--Donoghue theory (see e.g.~\cite[Section 12.2]{SIMREV}) provides a good picture of the spectrum of the perturbed operator for rank one perturbations.
+One of its intriguing results says that the singular part of rank one perturbations must move when we change the perturbation parameter $\alpha$:

 \begin{theo}[Aronszajn--Donoghue] For coupling constants $\alpha\neq\beta\in \R$, the singular parts of the corresponding spectral measures $\mu_\alpha$ and $\mu_\beta$ are mutually singular, i.e.~$(\mu_\alpha)\ti{s}\perp(\mu_\beta)\ti{s}$. \end{theo}